-To foster an inclusive involvement in the transportation decision making though a commitment to early and continuous opportunities for the public to be involved in the identification of social, economic and environmental impacts of transportation.
-This will include the identification under represented populations within the Region to seek input on the transportation planning process.
+In compliance with Federal Statutes to assure that no person shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity and to provide meaningful language access to persons who are limited English proficient.
+Also, in compliance with Order 12898, "Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations" to make achieving environmental justice part of the MPO's mission" to achieve "environmental justice by identifying and addressing, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low income populations."
+Efforts include the identification under represented populations within the Region to seek input on the transportation planning process.
 Tasks outlined in this section will assist PVPC in identifying Title VI responsibilities and addressing environmental justice and social equity issues as part of its transportation planning process.
-These specific tasks address the goals of the RTP, Limited English Proficiency Plan, Environmental Justice plan and Disadvantaged Business Enterprise plan to enhance the existing public participation process, better identify protected populations, engage low income and minority populations, and develop performance measures to evaluate transportation deficiencies, benefits, and burdens.
-Staff will continue to improve its planning process to ensure that it is conducted in accordance with Title VI of the Civil Right Act of 1964, the revised FHWA/FTA guidance on Limited English Proficiency (LEP), and new requirements of Executive Order 12898 (Environmental Justice) to give full and fair consideration to all residents in the region.
+These specific tasks address the goals of the RTP, Limited English Proficiency Plan, to enhance the existing public participation process, better identify protected populations, engage low income and minority populations, and develop performance measures to evaluate transportation deficiencies, benefits, and burdens.
+Staff will continue to improve its planning process to ensure that it is conducted in accordance with Title VI of the Civil Right Act of 1964, the revised FHWA/FTA guidance on Limited English Proficiency (LEP), and requirements of Executive Order 12898 (Environmental Justice) to give full and fair consideration to all residents in the region.

 - Updated the Four Factor analysis PVPC uses to formulate a Language Access Plan as required under Executive Order 13166.
 Evaluated alternatives under the Safe Harbor Provisions.
 Updated language data using revised ACS census data issued in December of 2016. - 2.
-Staff completed "Unconscious Bias" awareness and sensitivity training in 2017. - 3.
-Revised the Public Participation Plan to incorporate Title VI and LEP components consistent with MassDOT. - 4.
-Revised the TIP scoring criteria to reflect EJ and Title VI. - 5.
-Developed bilingual public notices for the Transportation Improvement Plan and the Regional Transportation Plan.
-Explored options for reaching Spanish speaking residents through "alternative" local newspapers. - 6.
-Coordinated with community liaisons in the Springfield Built Environment Task Force to examine transportation barriers in Springfield neighborhoods. - 7.
-Created an RTP video with Spanish Language Translations. - 8.
-Updated and submitted revised Title VI program to MassDOT Office of Diversity and Civil Rights (ODCR) and FTA. - 9.
-Compiled a list of sign language interpreters - 10.
-Created a form letter to inform new Title VI database contacts on the operation and role of PVPC and the MPO.
+Expanded membership on the Pioneer Valley Joint Transportation Committee (JTC) to include representatives from the Stravos, Walk Boston, and the Westfield Columbia Greenway. - 3.
+Staff attended training workshop and presentation on discrimination awareness in commemoration of the contributions of Jackie Robinson. - 4.
+Revised the Public Participation Plan to incorporate Title VI and LEP components consistent with MassDOT. - 5.
+Revised the TIP scoring criteria to reflect EJ and Title VI. - Developed bilingual public notices for the Transportation Improvement Plan and the Regional Transportation Plan.
+Explored options for reaching Spanish speaking residents through "alternative" local newspapers. - Updated and submitted revised Title VI program to MassDOT Office of Diversity and Civil Rights (ODCR) and FTA.